Kellswork/kellswork/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 💥  A Software Engineer who loves and works with JavaScript technologies and AWS Certified.
+- 💥  A Software Engineer passionate about building user-friendly interfaces and applications.
+Also AWS Certified.
-- 💜  I love programming because it helped me develop a growth mindset and opened my mind to a world of limitless possibilities.
-- 🎨  I do UI/UX designs with Figma.
-I admire the beautiful creations coming from the designers' mind.
-- 🌱  I'm currently learning about Data Structures, Algorithms and System Design.
-- ✍🏾  I create content on Frontend Web development on [agirlcodes.dev](https://www.agirlcodes.dev/).
+- ✍🏾  I write articles on software development on [agirlcodes.dev](https://www.agirlcodes.dev/).
 - 😌  When I'm not coding, I listen to music and think about food 😅.

 ***